stefanholzapfel/lit-translate/README.md

 # lit-translate
-A very basic and lightweight translation directive for LitElement 2
+A very basic and lightweight translation directive for Lit 2

 <h1>Installation</h1>